SAP-samples/teched2023-XP270/exercises/ex2/README.md

 ![](./images/04-02-automation-pilot.png)

 5.2.
-Now Click on the button `Here` as per the screenshot below and add the alias `restartApp` (it can be whaever alias which makes sense to you) and from the dropdown "Command" use the autocomplete form and search for this specific command out of the provided commands' catalog: `http-sapcp:HttpRequest:1`
+Now Click on the button `Here` as per the screenshot below and add the alias `deleteAppTempStorage` (it can be whaever alias which makes sense to you) and from the dropdown "Command" use the autocomplete form and search for this specific command out of the provided commands' catalog: `http-sapcp:HttpRequest:1`
 ![](./images/04-03-automation-pilot.png)
 ![](./images/2.1.2-pic-07.png)